Whizkevina/ictgapi/src/docs/YouTubeAPIKeyCreationGuide.md

 # YouTube API Key Creation Guide for ICTG Live Service

-The current YouTube API key (`AIzaSyAiPsXvbMOiMdHiLIfJ0m2h8DaMGmyEdgo`) is returning 403 Forbidden errors, which indicates it doesn't have proper permissions or has been restricted.
+The current YouTube API key (configured via `REACT_APP_YOUTUBE_API_KEY`) is returning 403 Forbidden errors, which indicates it doesn't have proper permissions or has been restricted.
 Follow these steps to create a new API key and update the application:

 ## Step 1: Access Google Cloud Console